dblume/gittab/README.md

 ### :Blame

-When you're on a regular file or a `:ShowFile` buffer, opens up a `git blame` buffer in a new tab that _affect only the file at that commit_, and positions the cursor at the same relative spot in the Blame buffer.
+When you're on a regular file or a `:ShowFile` buffer, opens up a `git blame` buffer in a new tab and positions the cursor at the same relative spot in the Blame buffer.

 Example, run Blame on a `:ShowFile` buffer named "git show 1234abcd:README.md", and you get a `:Blame` buffer named "git blame 1234abcd -- README.md".